-Second, they apply a formula to that monthly average to determine your primary insurance amount (PIA).
-That’s the amount you’ll get each month from Social Security if you wait until full retirement age (66 and 2 months for people born in 1955, gradually rising to 67 for people born in 1960 or after) to claim benefits.
+Second, they apply a formula to that monthly average to determine your primary insurance amount (PIA) — the amount you’ll get each month from Social Security if you claim benefits at your full retirement age.
+That's 66 and 4 months for people born in 1956, gradually rising to 67 for people born in 1960 or later.

 The sum of those three figures is your PIA, also known as your full retirement benefit.
 The sliding scale is designed to weight the benefit to help low-wage earners, who need retirement money the most.

 Finally, the SSA plugs in the age at which you claim benefits.
 They take a bite from the full benefit if you are younger than full retirement age — you can lose more than a quarter of your benefits by starting Social Security at 62, the earliest possible age.
 But they add to your benefit for each month between full retirement age and 70 that you delay claiming benefits.
-You can gain more than 30 percent extra in benefits this way.
+You can gain up to 32 percent extra in benefits this way.

 Keep in mind

 - The SSA recalculates your benefit annually, adjusting for inflation and figuring in the previous year’s income.

 - If your previous year’s income ranks in your top 35 years of earnings, Social Security will shove aside a lower-earning year.
 That means your average monthly earnings figure will go up.

 - If you worked fewer than 35 years, Social Security credits you with zero earnings for each year up to 35.